 Often Australians use ‘mate’ as a simple greeting, as a way to address one as someone or somebody.
 It’s a way to politely get someone’s attention – our mate, someone we want to talk to – without even knowing the other person’s name.
 Or if we can’t remember their name.

-When I took calls for work, callers have said to me: ‘G’day, mate.’
+In Australia, it’s common to here: ‘G’day, mate.’
 ‘How’s it going, mate?’
 Can you look into this for me, mate?’
 Sounds ‘bout right, mate’.
 ‘No worries, mate.’
 ‘See ya, mate.’
 No need to address me by my name at all.

 5. Mateship as friendship…or not